Informative Planning in the Presence of Outliers: Experimental Results

 We would like to answer the following questions. \begin{itemize} \item How do outliers affect an informative planning system if they are not filtered out?
 To answer this question, we use the standard GPR and UCT without any outlier detector as the worst-case baseline (UCT-NONE). \item What is the ideal performance if we have a perfect outlier detector?
 We use the ground-truth outlier labels as the prediction of a perfect outlier detector.
 We refer to this best-case competitor as UCT-BEST. \item What if we simply apply an off-the-shelf detector to deal with the outliers?
 In this method, we use COPOD to get rid of outliers (UCT-COPOD). \item Is the proposed method able to mitigate the negative effect of outliers?
 We denote our proposed method as PUCT-COPOD. \end{itemize}

-Considering that the second question requires the ground-truth outlier labels and to better understand the results, we inject some ``spike'' outliers to the sensing data which are similar to those in Fig.\,\ref{fig:pull_figure}\,(a).
-The robot collects a batch of data along the planned trajectory (red arrows in Fig.\,\ref{fig:puct}) in each decision epoch.
+Considering that the second question requires the ground-truth outlier labels and to better understand the results, we inject some ``spike'' outliers to the sensing data which are similar to those in \cref{fig:pull_figure}\,(a).
+The robot collects a batch of data along the planned trajectory in each decision epoch.
 We randomly select $\rho$ portion of the batch for outlier injection.
 Specifically, we first sample a random amplitude uniformly from the range $[1, 2]$ with a random sign.
 Then, the amplitude is multiplied with the data range of the batch computed by the $0.05$ and $0.95$ quantiles.

-We use the elevation map of the Mount Saint Helens, shown in Fig.\,\ref{fig:prediction}(a), as the environment.
+We use the elevation map of the Mount Saint Helens, shown in \cref{fig:gt}, as the environment.
 The planar robot follows the Dubins car dynamics: $ = ,u\in\mathcal{U}, $ where $\mathbf{x}=[x_1, x_2]^\intercal\in\mathbb{R}^2$ and $\theta\in[0,2\pi)$ are the position and orientation of the vehicle, $u$ is the control input that represents the robot's steering angle.
 We set the linear velocity $v$ to be a constant and only control the steering angle $u$.
 The possible steering angles $[-0.15, 0.15]$ (in radians) are discretized into $5$ choices.

-The GPR is initialized using $100$ training samples generated by a Bezier curve shown in Fig.\,\ref{fig:bezier_std}\,(a) and optimize the hyperparameters for $500$ iterations.
+The GPR is initialized using $100$ training samples generated by a Bezier curve shown in \cref{fig:bezier_std}\,(a) and optimize the hyperparameters for $500$ iterations.
 This \emph{a priori} Bezier sampling path can be applied to any environment for collecting the \emph{pilot} data for the initial GPR optimization and computing data pre/post-processing statistics.
 The path circles around the whole environment to help us get a sense of the workspace extent and a rough estimate of the observation range.
 Using the statistics computed from the initial training data, all inputs $\mathbf{X}$ will be scaled to the range of $[-1, 1]$ and all observations $\mathbf{y}$ will be standardized to have zero mean and unit variance.
 We use $500$ tree search iterations and $5$ rollout iterations.
 The sampling budget is set to $2000$ samples.